intel/platform-aware-scheduling/README.md

 **This software is a pre-production alpha version and should not be deployed to production servers.**

-## Components
+## Introduction
-Telemetry Aware Scheduling is made up of two components deployed in a single pod on a Kubernetes Cluster.

-### Telemetry Aware Scheduler Extender
 Telemetry Aware Scheduler Extender is contacted by the generic Kubernetes Scheduler every time it needs to make a scheduling decision.
 The extender checks if there is a telemetry policy associated with the workload.
 If so, it inspects the strategies associated with the policy and returns opinions on pod placement to the generic scheduler.
 The scheduler extender has two strategies it acts on -  scheduleonmetric and dontschedule.
 This is implemented and configured as a [Kubernetes Scheduler Extender.](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#cluster-level-extended-resources)

-### Telemetry Policy Controller
-The Telemetry Policy Controller consumes TAS Policies - a Custom Resource.
-The controller parses this policy for deschedule, scheduleonmetric and dontschedule strategies and places them in a cache to make them locally available to all TAS components.
+The Scheduler consumes TAS Policies - a Custom Resource.
+The extender parses this policy for deschedule, scheduleonmetric and dontschedule strategies and places them in a cache to make them locally available to all TAS components.
 It consumes new Telemetry Policies as they are created, removes them when deleted, and updates them as they are changed.
-The policy controller also monitors the current state of policies to see if they are violated.
+The extender also monitors the current state of policies to see if they are violated.
 For example if it notes that a deschedule policy is violated it labels the node as a violator allowing pods relating to that policy to be descheduled.

 ## Usage
 A worked example for TAS is available [here](docs/health-metric-example.md)